AgaMiko/tiny-mnist-challenge/README.md

 * **Simple neural network** - This is a basic fully-connected network.
 Two fully-connected layers and relu activation.[code](example_code/pytoch_examples/simple_Network.ipynb)

 * **Basic convolutional neural network** - Simple neural network with 2 convolutional layers, relu activation, maxpooling and fully-connected layer. [code](example_code/pytorch_examples/simple_Network.ipynb)

+# Winners solutions
+The winning codes can be found in the [notebooks section](notebooks).
+Number of the file indicates the postion of the solution in the rank.